drugan/readmehelp/README.md

 *README Help* module has its own [filter/tips#readmehelp-filter](#0 "markdown text filter") which could be used for creating [admin/config/content/formats#](#0 " Drupal text formats").
-So, users can implement easy to remember syntax for making their posts a bit richer while not able to harm a site, whether intentionally or not.
+So, users can implement easy to remember syntax for making their posts richer while not able to harm a site, whether intentionally or not.

 > Note that no any of the external libraries are used by the filter.